alexandre-lelain/components-extra/README.md

 Well, you are in the right place.
 This lib was made **just** for **you**.

-The aim of the project is to provide **simple-to-use** complex components built on top of material-ui components & standards.
+The aim of the project is to provide **simple-to-use** components built on top of material-ui components & standards.

 The components are not too generic for this very simple purpose: **save you time**.
 They focus on what they were made for.
 While you may not be able to customize them from the bottom to the top,